ministryofjustice/hmpps-support-additional-needs-api/README.md

 This API allows for the recording and retrieval of a prisoner's challenges, strengths, conditions and support recommendations.

-# Instructions
+## Development and maintenance

-## Running the application locally
+### Running the application locally

-### Preparation
+#### Preparation

 Obtain API client credentials

-- populate those value from kubernetes secrets `hmpps-support-additional-needs-api`.
+- populate those value from Kubernetes secrets `hmpps-support-additional-needs-api`.

   ```shell
   kubectl -n hmpps-support-additional-needs-dev get secret hmpps-support-additional-needs-api-client-creds -o json | jq '.data | map_values(@base64d)'
   ```

 - fill in the API client credentials in these files: `*_CLIENT_ID` and `*_CLIENT_SECRET`
   - `.env` for running outside docker
   - `.env.docker` for running in docker

----
-### Running with docker compose
+#### Running with Docker Compose

-The easiest way to run the app is to use docker compose to create the service and all dependencies.
+The easiest way to run the app is to use Docker Compose to create the service and all dependencies.

 1. Prepare `.env.docker` (from `.env.docker.sample`)

     ```shell
     cp .env.docker.sample .env.docker
     ```

     - fill in the API client credentials in `.env.docker` see above to obtain these
     - in case of `$` in value, escape them (with `$$`)
 2. Then run

    ```shell
    docker compose --profile api up
    ```

    will run the application (from latest image) and PostgreSQL within a local docker instance.
 3. Check if application is up and running
-    * See `http://localhost:8080/health` to check the app is running.
+    - See `http://localhost:8080/health` to check the app is running.
-    * See `http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs` to explore the OpenAPI spec document.
+    - See `http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs` to explore the OpenAPI spec document.
-    * See `http://localhost:8080/info` to check the app info
+    - See `http://localhost:8080/info` to check the app info

 It connects HMPPS Auth and other upstream APIs in `dev` environment.
 Thus, a set of valid dev API clients are required to run the application.

----
 ### Running the application in IntelliJ

 1. Prepare `.env` (from `.env.local.sample`)

     ```shell
     cp .env.local.sample .env
     ```

     - fill in the API client credentials in `.env`: see above to obtain these
 2. Run this

     ```shell
    docker compose up -d
     ```

-    * will start dependencies only without the API application
+    - will start dependencies only without the API application
-    * `-d` for detached run
+    - `-d` for detached run
 3. Run `bootRun` with  `.env` file prepared above
-    * either IntelliJ
+    - either IntelliJ
-        - run `bootRun` with `EnvFile` plugin
+        - in the run configuration for `bootRun`
+          - tick `enable EnvFile`
+          - tick `Substitute Environment Variables`
+          - tick `Enable experimental integrations`
-        - add `.env`
+          - add a new item to the run configuration list and point it to your `.env` file
-        - enable integrations
+        - run `bootRun`
-    * or Gradle wrapper
+    - or Gradle wrapper

       ```shell
       export $(grep -v '^#' .env | xargs)
       ./gradlew bootRun
       ```

 ## Environment variables

 The following environment variables are required in order for the app to start:

 ### General